 Stretching is a very convenient way to test one’s muscles’ capacity.
 It also warms the muscles up for different activities, making the toll on the body lower than usual.

-Stretching builds up dexterity, flexibility, and strengthens the muscle fibers, which is a very useful area to build up for old people.
+Stretching builds up dexterity, flexibility, and strengthens the muscle fibres, which is a very useful area to build up for old people.
 Not only does it help strengthen the motor functions of the body, but it also helps with the coordination of the mind and body, and reduces stress.

 There are many different stretching exercises that will help benefit different areas of the body.
 Mixing and matching these types of exercises to the part of your body that needs it the most is the best way to go about stretching for elderly people.